Methodology

 Senate lobbying disclosures — lda.senate.gov

-The Senate Lobbying Disclosure Act database (lda.senate.gov/api/v1) contains filings for 2025 and prior years, each with a permanent UUID, registrant, client company, dollar amounts, agencies lobbied, and issue text that frequently names specific programs.
-We have linked LDA client names to our company-family database: 32,780 program mentions across 245 programs connect filings to budget lines.
+The Senate Lobbying Disclosure Act database (lda.senate.gov/api/v1) contains filings for 2025 and prior years, each with a permanent UUID, registrant, client company, dollar amounts, agencies lobbied, and issue text.
+We have linked LDA client names to our company-family database and match each filing’s issue text against our program titles for keyword co-occurrence — never a claim that the filing names the program.
+10,560 program mentions connect filings to budget lines this way: one row per filing × matched program element, qualifying only when the exact PE/BLI code appears, a curated alias appears, or at least two distinct, non-generic title words co-occur in the same filing — a single common word is never treated as evidence (see the dataset inventory, which states the qualifying tier per row as evidence_kind).
 Lobbying income and expenditure by year are shown alongside federal obligations received — influence is presented side by side with outcomes, never as a causal claim.

 State checkbooks — California and Connecticut (pilot)